Continuity and Coordination of Care

 Community Care monitors five performance measures related to providers’ exchange of information and coordination of care.
 Data for these measures are collected during ad hoc and routine record reviews with providers; these reviews are across multiple levels of care in each contract.
 Two measures reflect reviews completed within all levels of care, while three measures are only relevant to inpatient levels of care.

 For all levels of care, the goal for written evidence of exchange of information among behavioral health practitioners is 85%.
-In 2023, providers exchanged and documented, when it was appropriate to do so, an average of 69% of the time.
-In 2023, appropriate referrals were made 72% of the time if a co-occurring disorder was identified during the Substance Use Disorder (SUD) Assessment; the goal was 80%.
-Neither of these measures met their respective goals.
+In 2024, providers exchanged and documented this coordination an average of 80% of the time.
+In 2024, appropriate referrals were made 77% of the time if a co-occurring Substance Use Disorder (SUD) was identified; the goal was 80%.
+Neither of these measures met their respective goals; however, both rates reflected increases when compared to 2023.

-For inpatient reviews across the counties in 2023, inpatient facilities documented contact with outpatient providers within 48 hours of admission 35% of the time.
+For inpatient reviews across the contracts in 2024, inpatient facilities documented contact with outpatient providers within 48 hours of admission 39% of the time.
 Inpatient facilities are also expected to provide notice to aftercare providers within one business day of an inpatient discharge including information about discharge and medications.
-This was documented 61% of the time.
-Furthermore, if the member is involved with outpatient/case management services prior to their admission into the inpatient hospital, the outpatient treatment team/case manager was a part of transition planning 57% of the time in 2023.
-All rates related to the inpatient reviews did not meet the goal of 80%.
+This was documented 38% of the time.
+Furthermore, if the member is involved with outpatient/case management services prior to their admission into the inpatient hospital, the outpatient treatment team/case manager was a part of transition planning 55% of the time in 2024.
+All rates related to the inpatient reviews did not meet the goal of 80%; however, one of the three inpatient measures (inpatient contact with outpatient providers) noted an increase from 2023.
+A primary barrier impacting all coordination of care rates, but particularly the inpatient rates, is the Quality Department’s focus on reviewing problem-prone providers or providers who have not recently been reviewed.

-To encourage exchange of information, Community Care has implemented the following actions:
+To encourage exchange of information, Community Care will implement or has implemented the following actions:

-- Regularly prompts providers during Care Management/Utilization Management (UM) reviews to coordinate care.
-Clinical staff and Care Managers also participate in numerous interagency meetings, trainings, and initiatives to facilitate coordination with other agencies.
+- Care Managers regularly prompt providers during Utilization Management (UM) reviews to coordinate care.
+Care Managers also participate in numerous interagency meetings and initiatives to facilitate coordination.

-- Implemented Pay for Performance (P4P) models; providers participating in this project may earn rate enhancements if pre-established goals related to follow up are met.
-The performance measures, which typically focus on follow-up appointments and readmission rates, necessitate inpatient facilities to coordinate with aftercare providers.
+- Community Care implemented Pay for Performance (P4P) models.
+Providers participating in this project may earn rate enhancements if pre-established goals related to follow-up and readmission are met.
+These performance measures necessitate inpatient hospitals to coordinate with aftercare providers.

 If you have found other techniques that are effective in promoting coordination of care among behavioral health providers, we would appreciate hearing from you.
 Please call us at 1-888-251-2224 with your ideas and comments.